HubSpot WordPress Plugin: Full Customer & Order Sync

 All Four Earlier Parts Working in Isolation

-Part 4 (optional) — Sync registered WP users to HubSpot contacts on user_register
+- Part 4 (optional) — Sync registered WP users to HubSpot contacts on

 One Webhook, Two Conditional Paths

-Why Webhook 54 appears twice in the diagram below: it's the same webhook (same name, same PUT method, same URL template), but it's the target of two different chain links.
-Each chain link has its own pre-glue snippet on Webhook 54 — one reads contact_id from user_meta, the other reads it from the upstream upsert response.
-The condition _hubspot_contact_id is_not_empty AND _hubspot_deal_id is_not_empty guards both links, so neither fires until those URL template variables are populated.
+Why Webhook 54 appears twice: it's the same webhook (same PUT method, same URL template), but the target of two different chain links.
+Each chain link has its own pre-glue snippet — one reads contact_id from user_meta, the other from the upstream upsert response.
+One webhook config, two pre-glue snippets.

 full chain diagram

 Why upsert + chained PUT instead of a single atomic call?
-HubSpot's 2026-03/contacts/batch/upsert endpoint silently ignores inline associations arrays in the inputs (the docs don't surface this — we learned it the hard way).
+HubSpot's 2026-03/contacts/batch/upsert endpoint silently ignores inline associations arrays (the docs don't surface this — we learned it the hard way).
 Only batch/create supports inline assoc, but create 409s on duplicate email.
-Upsert is the only safe write, so the contact↔deal edge has to be a follow-up call.
-Modeling it as a chain link keeps that follow-up observable (own log row, own retry, own replay) instead of a hidden wp_remote_post in post-glue.
+Upsert is the only safe write, so the contact↔deal edge has to be a follow-up chain link — keeping it observable with its own log row, retry, and replay.

 Disable Part 4's Order-Time Contact Webhook (if you have it)

-Older versions of Part 4 wired an async contact-upsert webhook onto woocommerce_checkout_order_created to populate _hubspot_contact_id before deal-create.
-The new design moves that work into the chain via Webhook 55, which eliminates a race condition (the async webhook hadn't finished by the time the deal-create chain dispatched).
+Older versions of Part 4 wired an async contact-upsert webhook onto woocommerce_checkout_order_created.
+The new design moves that work into the chain via Webhook 55, eliminating a race condition.
 If you have an old Webhook 34 named HS - Upsert Contact, disable it.

 disable order-time contact webhook (if it exists)